devennn/devennn.github.io/_posts/2019-12-25-regression-vs-classification.md

 ---
 layout: post
 title: Regression vs Classification basic intuition
+description: "When predicting, regression is more accurate.
+Sometimes, the other way around"
+comments: true
+keywords: "Regression vs Classification"
 ---

 When to use them?
 How do I know if this is the right algorithm to use?
 Asking these questions is crucial when developing a predictive model.
 I've encountered a few experiences where classification gives me higher accuracy during training.
 When predicting, regression is more accurate.
 Sometimes, the other way around.